rohitmalik137/myDummyInstagram/README.md

 # myInstagram
-A basic social site like instagram with no styling
+A basic social site like instagram with no styling in which user can add posts, delete posts, see other users' profiles.
+Can follow other users and it also shows the no. of followers and following users by user...